tyson-arellano/AnimalSanctuaryProject/README.md

 	My switch logic was working great, and even giving the appropiate error if a number outside the case switch was input.
 However, if the user typed in anything other than a number, the whole program crashed!
-I didn't know how to handle input other than an integer.
-But after some research and some re-thinking, it dawned on me that I could use a String input for my switch case in order to catch all keyboard inputs from the user.
-That way, if they did not type in the one of available options exactly, (1, 2, 3, 4), the program would run the default error message and start the loop again!
+The program didn't know how to handle input other than an integer.
+But after some research and some re-thinking, it dawned on me that I could use a String input instead of an integer for my switch case in order to catch all keyboard inputs from the user.
+That way, if they did not type in a number of available options exactly, (1, 2, 3, 4), the program would run the default error message and start the loop again!
+Even if they typed words or special characters.
+Now that I think about it I probably could have used if, else if statements instead of the second switch, but oh well!
+I like my solution, and it works!

 	WooHoo!